+86-156-2511-0166[email protected]WhatsApp

 Previous article

-In a statement issued shortly after the judgment, EABL welcomed the court’s decision, noting that it reinforces confidence in the regulatory and legal frameworks governing major corporate transactions in the region.
-“This decision allows the transaction to proceed to completion through standard regulatory channels,” the company said in a statement to the newsroom.
+EABL issued a statement welcoming the court's decision, describing it as reinforcing confidence in Kenya's regulatory and legal frameworks governing major corporate transactions.
+"This decision allows the transaction to proceed to completion through standard regulatory channels," the company stated.

 Next article